gowrishankar-infra/leanai/README.md

 ## How It Was Built

 I built LeanAI using Claude (Anthropic) as my coding partner.
 I made every architectural decision, debugged every platform issue, tested everything on my machine, and directed every phase.
 Claude wrote most of the code.
-I believe this is how software will be built going forward — human vision + AI execution.

-I'm sharing this openly because there's no shame in using AI to build software.
-92% of developers use AI coding tools (GitHub 2025).
-The architecture, the vision, the debugging, the integration, and the testing — that's my work.

 ---